Android Download & Installation Guide

 App crashes on Android 13 and later: The app could crash on devices running Android 13 or newer.

-Feedback dialog issues: Tapping the feedback notification more than once would not re-open the dialog, and the dialog could get stuck on a loading spinner if submission failed.
-The dialog now opens reliably and shows an error you can dismiss or retry.
+Feedback dialog issues: The feedback dialog could get stuck on a loading spinner if submission failed.

 Crash on the "Which newsletter?" onboarding screen: The attribution screen could crash during onboarding.